 The Derwent Graduate Tutor is a full time member of staff, who has recently-graduated.
 He/she provides confidential pastoral care, so that if you are experiencing any difficulties you can talk to a friendly face in confidence.
 You can make an appointment by emailing:

-The Graduate Tutor is managed by the Assistant Head of College who you can contact on the address above with any issues you feel require the input of someone more senior.
+The Graduate Tutor is managed by the College Manager who you can contact on the address above with any issues.
 In an emergency, always contact Security on 01904 32 4444 or freephone 0800 43 3333.

 We take confidentiality very seriously.
 If things are said to us in confidence, they stay that way.
 We’re here to help, not to make things worse by telling people who do not need to know.